Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 ## User stories:

-- As a user, I want a simple and clean looking website as messy, busy pages with lots of information overwhelms them.
+- As a user, I want a simple and clean looking website as messy, busy pages with lots of information overwhelms me.

   - User views the homepage and sees that the colour scheme and layout is very clean and simple, the images and content is well spaced out.
 With 3 pages all with the same consistent style, with quality images and brief descriptions throughout so not to overwhelm users with